 - Start off with a wicking bra and a wicking tank.
 We love Ibex sports tops since they are made of comfy, breathable, and natural merino wool.

-- Slip on wicking socks that go up to your knee to keep your calves warm.
-Lightweight ski socks do just the trick; many, like these Smartwool PhD Snowboard Light Socks ($24), are made of a natural and synthetic blend that keeps your toes warm without too much bulk.
+- Slip on wicking socks that go up to your knees to keep your calves warm.
+Lightweight ski socks do just the trick; many, like these Smartwool PhD Snowboard Light socks ($24), are made of a natural and synthetic blend that keeps your toes warm without too much bulk.

 - Wear warm running tights on your legs.
 Try these Under Armour cold-weather compression leggings ($50).

-- Over the long-sleeve shirt, wear a fitted wind-stopping softshell like this one from Cloudveil ($200).
+- Over the long-sleeved shirt, wear a fitted, wind-stopping softshell like this one from Cloudveil ($200).

 - Running gloves or liners will protect your hands.

 - Wear a lightweight hat so your head doesn't get too sweaty.

 - On cold days, wear a fleece neck warmer.
 It will keep your neck and chin warm while also helping to prevent burning lungs.

 - Facial sunscreen and lip balm with SPF are both musts, as are sunglasses to protect your eyes.
 Snow reflects the sun's harmful UV rays, and the light bouncing off the snow can be blinding.

 - Water-resistant but breathable running shoes help make snowy or rainy conditions bearable for your feet.
 These Pearl Izumi Seek IV WRX trail-running shoes ($130) are made just for bad Winter weather.
 Wearing gaiters over your calves will keep your ankles and legs dry when the snow is deep.